ewache04/Parks_and_Rec_Create_db/README.md

 ## Media

 The `media` folder contains GIFs that provide a visual representation of the database tables.
 These images are displayed at the top of this README for quick reference.

 ---

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for more details.
+Thanks!